-Australians are known for their love of beaches and theirs abound with natural beauty, from aquatic adventures to unique, raw ambiances captured in the 12 best beaches in Australia that you can experience during your trip.
+Australians are known for their love of beaches and theirs abound with natural beauty, from aquatic adventures to unique, raw ambiances captured in the 12 best beaches in Australia that you can visit during your trip.

-On the best beaches in the country you can discover distinct features, including long stretches of pristine jungle that lead to hidden coves and clean shores that connect to charming country towns or vibrant cosmopolitan cities, serene Outback destinations, or gorgeous resort islands.
+On the best beaches in the country, you can discover distinct features, including long stretches of pristine jungle that lead to hidden coves and clean shores that connect to charming country towns or vibrant cosmopolitan cities, serene Outback destinations, or gorgeous resort islands.

 There is much more to the beaches of the island continent than the familiar and the following list contains our suggestions for the best beaches in Australia, no matter the region you are visiting.

 The stunning white sands of Whitehaven beach represent the fusion of colors and captivating ability of nature to cast charms over visitors when looking out over Tongue Point or relaxing in the sunlight washing over the shore.

 The temperate turquoise waters provide refreshing pockets in which to swim, as well as pristine snorkeling opportunities.
 The viewpoint from Hill Inlet offers a sweeping panorama of the swirling turquoise water and white sands.

 As a beach in the Whitsunday Islands, Whitehaven is a popular place to find the Great Barrier Reef’s Great 8 or some peace and quiet before snorkeling to see the marine life.

 Best For: Day trips during Great Barrier Reef tours and vacations

 The stunning crescent-white sand frames the turquoise water to resemble a wine glass at the aptly-named Wineglass Bay.
 The scenic landscape is majestic, accentuated by the remoteness of Freycinet National Park, one of Australia’s best national parks.